-If the time interval set by this field passes without the background routine running, it is scheduled to run as soon as possible.
-You can use values in the range 1 to 200 milliseconds.
+Minimum gap between timed If the time interval set by this field passes without the background routine running, it is update routine end and next scheduled to run as soon as possible.
+You can use values in the range 1 to 200 start milliseconds.
 The standard value is 20 milliseconds.
 The lower the value, the more time Spike2 will spend on background processing relative to other applications.
 This field also limits the time that Spike2 will sleep for (see the discussion of threads, below).
 Maximum duration of script When Spike2 gets idle time (see the discussion of threads, below), you can limit the time idle before Spike2 sleeps it uses before Spike2 goes to sleep.
 Spike2 uses idle time to run script idle routines, such as those created by ToolbarSet $(0, \ldots)$.
 You can set from 0 to 200 milliseconds (0 means no time limit).
 The standard value is 10 milliseconds.
-The larger the value, the more the script idle routine runs at the expense of other applications. more the script fore routine runs at the expense of other applications.

-Maximum script idle cycles before Spike2 sleepsAs an alternative to limiting the script idle routine by elapsed time, you can limit it by the number of times it is called.
+The larger the value, the more the script idle routine runs at the expense of other applications.
+Maximum script idle cycles As an alternative to limiting the script idle routine by elapsed time, you can limit it by the before Spike2 sleeps number of times it is called.
 You can set from 0 to 65535 times (0 means no limit).
-The standard value is 0.
-Setting both this and the Maximum duration... field to 0 is unkind to other applications.
-Setting this to 1 is the most generous to other applications.
+The